P7XCKD/NF/Notes Factory/Semister 3/PRJ/theory/QB/prj pt1.md

 **6. Justify Java as a platform-independent language while JVM is platform-dependent.
 [4M]**

-- **JVM is platform-dependent**: It is tailored to interact with the specific operating system and hardware it runs on, requiring different implementations for different platforms (e.g., Windows, macOS, Linux).

-- **Java is platform-independent**: Its programs are compiled into bytecode, which can be executed on any platform with a compatible JVM, following the "write once, run anywhere" principle.
+Java is considered platform-independent because Java programs, once compiled into bytecode, can run on any operating system that has a Java Virtual Machine (JVM).
+The JVM interprets the bytecode into machine code that the host system can execute, allowing the same Java program to run on different platforms without modification.
+However, Java is also platform-dependent because the JVM itself is specific to each operating system, meaning you need a different JVM for each platform (e.g., Windows, macOS, Linux).
+Thus, while Java code is platform-independent, the JVM is platform-dependent.

    ![image](.attachments/6cf738d2763dc73222dfe6346825572d68e11268.webp)
 ***
 **7. Explain arithmetic/logical/relational operator with example OR with example program [4m]**